How to cancel a life insurance policy

 One of the most effective ways to cancel is by stopping your premium payments.
 Simply stop sending in the checks.
 If you have automatic payments set up, you may need to call the insurance company to end these transfers.
 Many policyholders set up automatic payments through ACH (automated clearing house) transfers or electronic fund transfers (EFT).

-In general, it’s a good idea to call your insurance carrier directly to confirm the cancellation and ensure there are no further obligations on your part.
+In general, it’s a good idea to call your insurance agent or carrier directly to confirm the cancellation and ensure there are no further obligations on your part.
 Most insurers have forms or online options to finalize the cancellation process, making it quick and convenient.

 By handling it this way, you ensure the policy is properly canceled and avoid any potential lapses in communication that could leave the policy active with premiums still owed.
+It’s a good idea to keep a written record of cancellation and confirmation that your term life policy has been canceled.

 Other options if you have a term policy